Individual therapy

 How we get there

-Your relationship with yourself sets the tone for so much else.
-If that relationship feels like a hot mess, it can be hard to feel grounded, trust yourself, or be kind when things get hard.
+Your relationship with yourself sets the tone for everything else.
+If that relationship feels like a bit of a hot mess, it is hard to feel grounded or good about much else.
+Maybe you do not totally trust yourself to follow through, be kind, or show up when things get hard.
+Maybe you just do not feel great about who you are or want to understand yourself better.

 How we get there

-Trauma can leave you feeling like you have lost control of your thoughts, emotions, or body.
-Sometimes it feels overwhelming, and sometimes it feels like nothing at all.
+Trauma can leave you feeling like you lost control of your thoughts, emotions, or even your body.
+Sometimes it feels like too much, like you are drowning in it.
+Other times, it feels like nothing at all.
+Just numb.
+It can come with a lot of shame or self-blame.

 How we get there